TechMediaToday

 Web Scraping: Still Very Much a Gray Area

-Organizations face a wide range of cyber threats, which is why employees are regularly trained about phishing and the risks of giving sensitive data away to potential attackers.
+Organizations face a wide range of cyber threats, which is why employees are regularly trained about phishing and the risks of giving away sensitive data to potential attackers.

 While the legality of scraping sites for financial gain is still very much a legal grey area.
 The right of an organization to protect itself and its data from automated threats is not.